 This 2017–2018 Public Policy and Legislative Platform represents overarching policy goals and recommendations that support the mission and vision of NASP, promote the guiding principles articulated in Ready to Learn, Empowered to Teach and NASP position statements, and help advance the NASP Key Initiatives.

-The Government and Professional Relations (GPR) and Assistance to States (ATS) committees offer trainings for state associations to help improve their organizational and operational capacity and improve school psychologists' ability to engage in grassroots professional and legislative advocacy.
+The Government and Professional Relations (GPR), Assistance to States (ATS), and Leadership Development committees (LDC) offer trainings for state associations to help improve their: ability to engage in grassroots professional and legislative advocacy; organizational and operational capacity; and leadership skills and knowledge.
 Trainings are customized to meet the unique needs of the state association requesting the training.
+You can download the application here.

 Leadership Through Practice